SecureDNA/quickdna/README.md

 >>> d.translate()
 ProteinSequence(seq='*SRLFNQ')

-# But any of the NCBI tables can be specified.
+# ...but any of the NCBI tables can be specified.
 A ValueError will be thrown for an invalid table.
 >>> d.translate(table=22)
 ProteinSequence(seq='**RLFNQ')